Electrician Gloves

 Gatorback 634

-• Classification – According to Occupation Safety and Health Administration (OSHA) standards, electrician gloves go through specific tests to class them according to the protection that they offer.
-You get Gloves in these classes; Class 00: Maximum use voltage of 500 volts AC, proof tested to 2,500 volts AC; Class 0: Maximum use voltage of 1,000 volts AC, proof tested to 5,000 volts AC, Class 1: Maximum use voltage of 7,500 volts AC, proof tested to 10,000 volts AC, Class 2: Maximum use voltage of 17,000 volts AC, proof tested to 20,000 volts AC, Class 3: Maximum use voltage of 26,500 volts AC, proof tested to 30,000 volts AC, Class 4: Maximum use voltage of 36,000 volts AC, proof tested to 40,000 volts AC
+• Classification – According to Occupational Safety and Health Administration (OSHA) standards, electrician gloves go through specific tests to class them according to the protection that they offer.
+You get Gloves in these classes: Class 00: Maximum use voltage of 500 volts AC, proof tested to 2,500 volts AC; Class 0: Maximum use voltage of 1,000 volts AC, proof tested to 5,000 volts AC, Class 1: Maximum use voltage of 7,500 volts AC, proof tested to 10,000 volts AC, Class 2: Maximum use voltage of 17,000 volts AC, proof tested to 20,000 volts AC, Class 3: Maximum use voltage of 26,500 volts AC, proof tested to 30,000 volts AC, Class 4: Maximum use voltage of 36,000 volts AC, proof tested to 40,000 volts AC

 • Maintenance – Choose gloves that are easy to clean and maintain, and replace them when worn out, as they will no longer offer the required protection.